TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/monitoring/tyk-monitoring.md

 Infrastructure sizing, benchmarks, and scaling will be explained in [this section][1].

-#### 3. API Health, SLOs, and Monitoring:
+#### 3. API Observability

+API Observability is the practice of monitoring holistic health of your APIs.
+- Are you APIs behaving as intended?
+- are you committed to your SLOs?
-Which metrics to monitor, how to retrieve them, which tools to use for dashboarding and when to alert?
+- Which metrics to monitor, how to retrieve them, which tools to use for dashboarding and when to alert?

 Please read about this in more detail [here][2].